-travel and promote public transport, walking and cycling 12.
-Employment To create high quality employment opportunities, and encourage enterprise and innovation 0 No direct impact on this IIA objective.
-13. Education To improve the education and skills of the population 0 No direct impact on this IIA objective.
-14. Climate change To reduce the District's contributions towards climate change, increase resilience, and minimise harm to human health and the environment 0 No direct impact to this objective.
-15. Deprivation To reduce levels of deprivation and poverty 0 No direct impact to this objective.
-16. Water management and flood risk To direct sensitive development away from areas at risk of flooding and to assist in the positive management of the water environment 0 No direct impact to this objective.
-17. Design To promote good design throughout the District and ensure that new buildings, spaces and places are of a high quality 0 No direct impact to this objective.
-18. Equality To ensure that there is equality of opportunity and that no individuals or groups are disadvantaged or discriminated against because of race, sex, disability, religion or belief, sexual orientation, gender reassignment, 0 No direct impact to this objective.

-maternity and pregnancy, marriage

-or civil partnership, age, or social
+14. Climate change To reduce the District's contributions towards No direct impact on this IIA objective. climate change, increase resilience, and minimise harm to human 0 health and the environment 15.
+Deprivation To reduce levels of deprivation and poverty 0 No direct impact on this IIA objective.
+16. Water management and flood risk To direct sensitive Potential surface water flooding risk identified in SFRA but can be mitigated through FRA, development away from areas at risk of flooding and to assist in the 0 sequential approach to site design and surface water drainage and run-off strategy. positive management of the water environment 17.
+Design To promote good design throughout the District and 0 No direct impact on this IIA objective. ensure that new buildings, spaces and places are of a high quality U 18.
+Equality To ensure that there is equality of opportunity and that No direct impact on this IIA objective. no individuals or groups are disadvantaged or discriminated against because of race, sex, disability, religion or belief, sexual orientation, 0 gender reassignment, maternity and pregnancy, marriage or civil partnership, age, or social inequality

-inequality